TheKirbs1/TheKirbs1/README.md

 - 🐶 I've recently made **a Pet Care App call PetPal**

-- 🌱 I’m currently learning to be an expert in **SQL, SQLalchemy, Python, & Javascript**
+- 🌱 I’m currently learning to be an expert in **SQL, SQLAlchemy, Python, & Javascript**

 - 👨‍💻 All of my projects are available at [https://github.com/TheKirbs1](https://github.com/TheKirbs1)